 AMY: True!
 Do you still see volunteers as part of the WT's future?

 NEIL: Once the 34 original sets are renovated (4/2018), a “New Writing Team” will form to add new sets, probably at a rate of 2 or 3 a year.
-But we've learned from the past, and will use smaller groups of volunteers working more closely with a lead writer who will help the writers and help them achieve something special.
+But we've learned from the past, and will use smaller groups of volunteers working much more closely with a lead writer who will help the writers achieve something special.
+In the "New" WT, I will also be responsible for the final draft, not just the final edit.

 AMY: Are you looking forward to the end of the Renovation in Spring 2018?

-NEIL: Yes and no. It's been really fun to focus in a creative way and take a deep-dive into a new Bible story every month.
+NEIL: Yes and no. It's been really fun to focus on being creative and take a deep-dive into a new Bible story every month.
 And I've loved the weekly collaboration.
 But yeah, we’re chomping at the bit to write new sets on new stories!

 AMY: If you had to summarize what makes the new WT Sets "special" what would you say?